 If you have basic administrative skills like data entry, creating schedules or booking reservations and services, then being a virtual assistant might be a great fit for you!
 Fiverr and Upwork — a hub of freelancers offering various skills — are great websites to join if you’re wanting to market your virtual assistant services.

 Have you mastered a skill, hobby or honed in on a unique interest?
 Start a blog and offer up advice and insight to your expertise!
 No matter what your particular niche might be, there’s a market for it in the blogging world.
-Note that you may have a tougher time breaking into the more saturated fields, but you can make a profit blogging about everything from cooking, fashion, fitness or travel, to finance, technology, parenting or interior design.
+Note that you may have a tougher time breaking into the more saturated fields, but you can make a profit blogging about everything from cooking, fashion, fitness or travel, to finance, spirituality, technology, parenting or interior design.

 Building a site take a considerable amount of time and you want to make sure it’s done right from the start — as far as SEO and site structure goes.
 If you have the budget for it, I recommend hiring someone to help you build your website.
 After 12 years in this business, I’ve helped dozens of people build their brands.
 To learn more, visit my digital marketing website.